DeepLabCut/DeepLabCut/docs/recipes/MegaDetectorDLCLive.md

 # 💚 MegaDetector+DeepLabCut 💜

 [DeepLabCut-Live](https://github.com/DeepLabCut/DeepLabCut-live) is an open source and free real-time package from DeepLabCut that allows for real-time, low-latency pose estimation.
-[The DeepLabCut-ModelZoo](http://modelzoo.deeplabcut.org/) is our growing collection of pretrained animal models for rapid deployment; no trianing is typically required to use these models.
+[The DeepLabCut-ModelZoo](http://modelzoo.deeplabcut.org/) is our growing collection of pretrained animal models for rapid deployment; no training is typically required to use these models.
 MegaDetector is a free open software trained to detect animals, people, and vehicles from camera trap images.
 Check [here](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) for further information.

 In this #cookbook recipe, we show you how to use MegaDetector to detect animals and run DeepLabCut-Live (using ModelZoo models) to get the pose estimation.
 This doc is contributed by 2022 DLC AI Resident [Nirel Kadzo](https://github.com/Kadzon) 💜!